Connect with others who understand.

 Management of Aggression Related to Schizophrenia

 There are several ways to help manage aggression in people diagnosed with schizophrenia.
 The most important step is to get effective treatment — and stick with it.
 If you or a family member is following a treatment plan but still experiencing aggression, it may be time to change medications.
-Clozapine (Clozaril) is an option that can help reduce aggressive episodes.
-Other antipsychotic medications and psychosocial options, such as therapy, may also help.
+Some medications may help reduce aggressive episodes.
+Antipsychotic medications and psychosocial options, such as therapy, may help.

 Avoiding alcohol and drugs is another key step.
 If an individual has a substance use disorder, treating that condition can help lower their risk of aggression.